spaceshark123/NeuralNetwork/README.md

 ## Internal Usage

-For use in your own Java projects, simply import the `NeuralNetwork.java` class file and it will immediately be usable.
+For use in your own Java projects, simply import the `com.github.spaceshark123.neuralnetwork.NeuralNetwork` class and it will immediately be usable.
 The following section covers the proper syntax for

 1. **Initialize the Neural Network**: Create a neural network by specifying the topology (number of neurons in each layer) and activation functions.